manu-p-1/Ampere/CONTRIBUTING.md

 ```

 ## DocFX
 Since all Ampere methods are documented using .NET XML documentation.
 This is compiled using [DocFX](https://dotnet.github.io/docfx/) with the `docfx.json` file under the [DocFX folder](https://github.com/manu-p-1/Ampere/tree/master/DocFx).
-DocFX creates static HTML pages which are used by <https://powerplug.me>.
+DocFX creates static HTML pages which are used by [Ampere Docs](https://manu-p-1.github.io/Ampere/).
 If you would like to change documentation on this website after understanding the DocFX file structure, you can contribute it at the top-level DocFX folder.

 ### Building DocFX
 Download the DocFX executable from their website.
 For convenience, it is recommended that the executable be added to the System environment variable PATH.
 [Here's a tutorial](https://www.c-sharpcorner.com/article/add-a-directory-to-path-environment-variable-in-windows-10/) on how to do that.
 To run the executable, go to the top level solution directory and run: